albertattard/presentation-domain-primitives-kotlin/presentation.md

 Swapping the internals of the `CronJob` and `CronJobTask` classes should not effect any other part of the application

-Tests can ensure that these domain primitives are still behaving as expected
+Tests can ensure that these domain primitives are still behaving as expected, especially after swapping their internals

 ---